-- Out of the many challenges facing the conservation area arise opportunities for capitalising on Seaton Carew's heritage enhancing and raising awareness of the settlement's heritage for the benefit of residence and visitors alike. - Opportunities identified also relate to enhancing streets and spaces, improving the care of its historic buildings, new uses for vacant buildings and sites, improving the visitor experience and expanding the offering, responding to climate change and increasing the capacity of the community to care for Seaton Carew.
+- Out of the many challenges facing the conservation area arise opportunities for capitalising on Seaton Carew's heritage enhancing and raising awareness of the settlement's heritage for the benefit of residence and visitors alike. - Opportunities identified also relate to enhancing streets and spaces, improving the care of its historic buildings, new uses for vacant buildings and sites, improving the visitor experience and expanding the offering, responding to climate change and increasing the capacity of the community to care for Section Carew.

-Part I: What Makes Seaton Carew Special?
-Part 2: The Character of Seaton Carew enjoy the seaside resort.
+The buildings of Seaton Carew are of vital importance to its special interest.
+They form the backdrop to the public realm, assist with wayfinding and provide the setting in which people live, work and enjoy the seaside resort.
 Unfortunately, since the last appraisal there has been a continued deterioration of buildings and a loss of traditional features, including an introduction of non-traditional materials such as uPVC windows, doors, gutters etc. These issues challenge the appearance and special interest of the historical areas of Seaton Carew.